What This Clause Means

 Non-Competes as Part of Lease Assignment Transactions

-- Remove post-lease non-compete provisions entirely
+- Post-lease non-compete provisions are commonly removed entirely in negotiation

-How to Negotiate This Clause
+How This Clause Is Commonly Negotiated

-Eliminate post-lease non-compete provisions entirely; limit non-compete scope to the lease term and the specific location's trade area (not the landlord's portfolio); carve out all existing business operations; and specify that the non-compete is released upon assignment of the lease to a qualified assignee.
+Negotiated versions commonly eliminate post-lease non-compete provisions entirely; limit non-compete scope to the lease term and the specific location's trade area (not the landlord's portfolio); carve out all existing business operations; and specify that the non-compete is released upon assignment of the lease to a qualified assignee.

-- Remove post-lease non-compete provisions entirely
+- Post-lease non-compete provisions are commonly removed entirely in negotiation

 Example Language: Bad vs. Better